geokai/autoBoringStuff/README.md

 ## autoBoringStuff

-This repo is of my work following the course, [Automate The Boring Stuff with Python - Tutorial](https://automatetheboringstuff.com/ 'Al Sweigart') by Al Sweigart
+This repo is of my work partaking in the course, [Automate The Boring Stuff with Python - Tutorial](https://automatetheboringstuff.com/ 'Al Sweigart') by Al Sweigart

-Includes my developments to some of the code in various chapters.
+Includes my own developments to some of the code in various chapters.